ash1435/DinoAI/README.md

 # DinoAI

 An AI built to run the ever popular Dino game from Chrome.
 A simple AI constructed using DQNs and implemented using pytorch.
+Keep in mind it is compuationally intensive and may crash your system if run for long periods.

 ## Tesseract installer for Windows